openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

     }
     "pruning_init": 0.1, // Initial value of the pruning level applied to the convolutions that can be pruned in 'create_compressed_model' function.
 0.0 by default.
     "params": {
-        "schedule": "baseline", // The type of scheduling to use for adjusting the target pruning level.
-Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `baseline`"
+        "schedule": "exponential", // The type of scheduling to use for adjusting the target pruning level.
+Either `exponential`, `exponential_with_bias`,  or `baseline`, by default it is `exponential`"
         "pruning_target": 0.4, // Target value of the pruning level for the convolutions that can be pruned.
 These convolutions are determined by the model architecture.
 0.5 by default.
         "pruning_flops_target": 0.4, // Target value of the pruning level by FLOPs in the whole model.
 Only one parameter from `pruning_target` and `pruning_flops_target` can be set.
 If none of them is specified, `pruning_target` = 0.5 is used as the default value.
         "num_init_steps": 3, // Number of epochs for model pretraining before starting filter pruning.
 0 by default.